-Details of who to contact are shown in the flowchart in Appendix 2A.
+Details of who to contact are shown in the flowchart in Appendix 2.

-7.2 Where the school has concerns or has been given information about possible abuse by someone other than a member of the school staff including volunteers
+7.2 Where the school has concerns or has been given information about possible abuse by someone other than a member of the school staff including volunteers to the Designated / Deputy Designated Teacher, discuss the matter with her/him, and make full notes.

 If a child makes a disclosure to a teacher or other member of staff which gives rise to concerns about possible abuse, or if a member of staff has concerns about a child, the member of staff must act promptly.
-He/she should not investigate- this is a matter for Social Services- but should report these concerns immediately to the Designated / Deputy Designated Teacher, discuss the matter with her/him, and make full notes.
+He/she should not investigatethis is a matter for Social Services- but should report these concerns immediately